-Such policy is also structured so as to guarantee an adequate balance between fixed and variable components and, with regard to variable components, between short-term and medium/long-term components, in order to ensure equilibrium between such components and the implementation of conducts in line with the sustainable performance of the Group.
+The remuneration policy is therefore aimed at enhancing sustainable performance.
+Such policy is also structured so as to guarantee an adequate balance between fixed and variable components and, with regard to variable components, between short-term and medium/long-term components.
+In doing so, it can ensure a balance between such components and the implementation of conducts in line with the sustainable performance of the Group.

 Last update: May 2, 2020